Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

 # PRP Functional Documentation
 ## 1. Creating the Invoice
 Depending on how the Program is configured, there can be two types of Invoices:
- - **Invoice with products** - This option needs to be applied when the Administrator wants the members to inform the products that they are buying.
+ :black_medium_small_square: **Invoice with products** - This option needs to be applied when the Administrator wants the members to inform the products that they are buying.
 In this case, the Program field *Request invoice products* must be set as "true".
- - **Invoice without products** - When the member doesn't need to inform the products he bought because what matters in this case is the Amount value.
+ :black_medium_small_square: **Invoice without products** - When the member doesn't need to inform the products he bought because what matters in this case is the Amount value.
 For this option, the Program field *Request invoice products* must be set as "false".

 ### 1.1. **Invoice with products**
 For a Program where the *Request invoice products* was set to "true", when the Administrator goes to the Invoices Landing Page and clicks the New button, s/he will find 3 (three) sessions, containing the fields below: